manikantag/mg-maven-resource-optimizer/README.md

 # em-maven-resource-optimizer

 Simple Maven plugin to gzip JS & CSS files at build time.
+No other dependencies, other than Maven itself.

 ## Usage:
 	<plugin>